humdrum-tools/humdrum-documentation/guide/ch24/index.md

 ```

 Since part-crossing may occur when one voice is holding a note, we
-should use the Humdrum **ditto** command, as we did for the doubled
+should use the Humdrum <span class="tool">ditto</span> command, as we did for the doubled
 leading-tone problem.
 Hence:

 ```bash